rabbit-ear/rabbit-ear-app/readme.md

 ### Formatting

-We use prettier to format all our code - you can set up your editor (e.g. vscode) to format on save, or run `npm run prettier` to format all your files.
+We use prettier to format all our code - you can set up your editor (e.g. vscode) to format on save, or run `npm run format` to format all your files.

 # Dev log